Recent updates on legislative actions (as of March 27, 2020):

 Bill text is available here.
 In the House, the legislation is being co-sponsored by Reps.
 Heck (WA), Hollingsworth (IN), Clay (MO), Foxx (NC), Quigley (IL), and Herrera Beutler (WA).
 The Senate version is being co-sponsored by Sens.
 Todd Young (IN) and Brian Schatz (HI).

-COSCDA sent a letter to co-sponsors on January 13.
+COSCDA sent a letter to co-sponsors on January 13 and also connected directly with co-sponsor offices to communicate concerns with the legislation.
 The letter is available here.